 Juba Addison

 Juba learned the art of storytelling from her grandmother Sarah Jane, a descendant of West African Griots.
 She is dedicated to performing, preserving and promoting traditional storytelling for people of all ages and cultures.
 Juba entertains audiences of adults, families and children with her repertories of folklore, fables and fairy tales, plus historical and inspirational stories.
 Juba encourages everyone to tell his or her story.
 Everyone has a story and by telling/ sharing your stories, you form a bridge for others to cross and get to know you, your culture and most importantly your history.
 Juba has performed at White Sands Monument, Fort Seldom, National Story League Convention, Border Book Festival in New Mexico and Chamizal Festival in El Paso Texas.
 Juba’s mission statement is: I share what I know so that others may grow.
 Contact her and she will share her stories with you so that you too can grow.
-Type your paragraph here.
+Juba currently serves as President of the STNM Board of Directors.
 Contact Juba

 Harriet Cole Storyteller